sebdah/dynamic-dynamodb/docs/example_configuration.rst

     # of scaling down.
 Set this to "true" to minimize down scaling.
     #always-decrease-rw-together: true

-Note: The configuration of tables support regular expressions so you could write ``[table: log_* ]`` if you want to target multiple tables with one config section.
+Note: The configuration of tables support regular expressions so you could write ``[table: log_.* ]`` if you want to target multiple tables with one config section.

 Example ``logging.conf``